Tracing Journal: Cornish SS-3 Soft Sustain

 The second new Cornish pedal today is the SS-3 Soft Sustain.
 The SS-3 is an update of his earlier SS-2 circuit, an 1970s-style overdrive with roots in the MXR Distortion+.

 The SS-2 had already been traced… sort of.
 There’s a pedal called the Skrydstrup ODR-2 that was rumored to be based on the SS-2, and that’s the one that was traced on FSB a few years ago.
 So the Cornish SS-2 schematic that’s floating around out there is really just the ODR-2 that has the Cornish buffer added.

-When I found an SS-3 for a decent price, I thought it’d be a good opportunity to get to the bottom of it.
+When we found an SS-3 for a decent price, we thought it’d be a good opportunity to get to the bottom of it.
 The SS-3 claimed to be identical to the original except for an added low-cut control, so not only could we finally confirm whether the ODR-2 was truly based on the SS-2, but we could get the SS-3 circuit updates as well.

 Here are a few of them.
 The rest are available in the Imgur gallery.

 As mentioned earlier, we’re looking at a Cornish-flavored Distortion+, getting a similar treatment as he gave the Big Muff for his G-2 pedal.
 His signature input buffer is added to the beginning and a passive tone control is added at the end, along with a dual low cut control to cut the bass both before and after the clipping diodes.

 With this schematic, we can confirm that the Skrydstrup ODR-2 is a fairly accurate clone of the SS-2, although there are a couple of discrepancies that could either be due to mistakes in the FSB trace of the ODR-2 or Skrydstrup’s mistakes in tracing the SS-2.
 However, the SS-2 schematic is very close, which is good news for everyone who has tried to build one!